 official ambassador at the end of 2016.
 However, this is not the first

 time Little Heroes Foundation have been supported by the Lehmann family,

 with his father Darren being a long-time supporter and friend of the

 After winning The Block Sky High 2013 twin sisters Alisa and Lysandra have stayed extremely busy!
 The girls quit the police force and later launched their new interior design business 'Alisa & Lysandra Collections'.
 Alisa and Lysandra began supporting us during The Block Sky High and, as official Little Heroes Foundation ambassadors, continue to raise awareness and help us raise funds for seriously ill children.

 ROSIE AND PAIGE

-We are so proud to announce My Kitchen Rules duo Rosie and Paige as the latest Little Heroes Foundation ambassadors!
+In 2016, we welcomed the entertaining duo from My Kitchen Rules Rosie and Paige as official Little Heroes Foundation ambassadors!

 Mum-of-two Rosie and best friend Paige showed off their skills in the kitchen, finishing in the Top 8 of the reality show My Kitchen Rules in 2016.
-The best step in their future is a wedding event company for Rosie, and a providore for Paige.
+Post MKR, the pair have been busy, with Paige opening a café in Yorketown called Klein’s Kitchen.

 This entertaining pair is going to be an exciting and fun addition to our star-studded ambassador team and we can't wait for them to join us for our upcoming fundraising events!